bobbingwide/oik-magnetic-poetry/readme.txt

 First version developed for "My Favourite Block", a lightning talk by Herb Miller.

 == Changelog ==
+= 0.2.0 =
+* Changed: Refactored to be compatible with WordPress 5.8.
+Built using wp-scripts #4
+* Tested: With WordPress 5.8 and WordPress Multi Site
+* Tested: With PHP 8.0
+* Tested: With Gutenberg 11.1.0

 = 0.1.0 =
 * Changed: eliminate redundant code now we're using the shared libraries
 * Changed: update to remove deprecated messages from the console